postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 2. Add the `Metalama.Testing.AspectTesting` package (see <xref:packages> for details).

 > [!WARNING]
 > Do not add the `Metalama.Testing.AspectTesting` to a project that you do not intend to use _exclusively_ for compile-time tests.
-This packages significantly changes the semantics of the project items.
+This package significantly changes the semantics of the project items.

 Typically, the `csproj` project file of a compile-time test project would have the following content: